stoneyv/presidential_general_elections/README.md

 http://www2.census.gov/geo/docs/reference/codes/files/national_county.txt

 ### Tony McGovern 2016 Presidential General Election (unofficial results)
-### Each secretary of state has a different date for official certification.
+NOTE: Alaska vote entries for 2016 are currently repeated state totals.
+This will be resolved soon.
+Also, Each secretary of state has a different date for official certification of elections which occurs before the electoral college vote in December. https://github.com/tonmcg/County_Level_Election_Results_12-16 http://townhall.com/election/2016/president/
-https://github.com/tonmcg/County_Level_Election_Results_12-16
-http://townhall.com/election/2016/president/